EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 **Final Exam Time:** Thursday December 18th 3 - 6 PM @ TBA

+You will be allowed one handwritten, double-sided cheatsheet for MT1, two for MT2, and three for the final.
+You may print a cheatsheet if it is handwritten on a tablet.

 We will release more exam logistics in Ed posts before each exam.

 ### Clobber Policy